Skip to main content

 Branch

 Split the automation into conditional paths.
 Each branch can have its own conditions, and records flow down the first branch whose conditions match.
 A default branch catches records that don’t match any other path.
+After adding a branch action, each branch path appears as a separate column on the canvas.
+Add actions to each branch independently.

 Wait